Ibanez AR History

 A model representative of the Ibanez AR series

-This model features the Tri-Sound System—previously used only in the front pickup of the AR200—now installed in both the front and rear pickups.
-It also features an Avalon block inlay on the fingerboard and Avalon trim around the body.
+This model features the Tri-Sound System—previously found only in the front pickup of the AR200—now installed in both the front and rear pickups.
+It also features an Avalon block inlay on the fingerboard and Avalon binding around the body.
 It is the most popular model in the AR series and is widely available.

-In addition to classic AR colors like Cherry Sunburst and Antique Violin, it comes in a variety of color options, including gold and white.
+In addition to classic AR colors like Cherry Sunburst and Antique Violin, it comes in a variety of color variations, including gold and white.

 The Tri-Sound System allows for three types of output: series, parallel, and single-coil.